ably-labs/collaborative-pixel-drawing/README.md

 ## Description

 This repository contains an example how to synchronize state in realtime between many client devices using serverless WebSockets (Ably or Azure Web PubSub).
 The context of the example is a collaborative drawing canvas that multiple people can use at the same time to draw pixelart.
+The code in this repo is used in the blog post [Cloud pubsub services compared: Azure Web PubSub vs Ably](https://ably.com/blog/cloud-pubsub-services-compared-azure-web-pubsub-ably).

 This repository contains two implementations of the same project: